-The construction of Kīhei High School is consistent with the State's goals to develop land resources to meet the level of growth in the Kīhei region.
+The construction of Kihei High School is consistent with the State's goals to

-Chapter 226-11, HRS: Objectives and Policies for the Physical Environment - Land Based, Shoreline, and Marine Resources.
+Chapter 226-11.
+HRS: Objectives and Policies for the Physical Environment - Land Based, Shoreline, and Marine Resources.

 226-11 HRS: (B) To achieve the land-based, shoreline and marine resources objectives, it shall be the policy of this State to: